CSC207-2022F-UofT/course-project-6-2/README.md

   * The reverse process of converting file input stream to object output stream.

 * [InitData](https://github.com/CSC207-2022F-UofT/course-project-6-2/blob/main/src/main/java/helpers/InitData.java)
-  * It contains the five seller database with 5 drinks database each seller, and also 12 customer database.
+  * It cantians the five seller database with 5 drinks database each seller, and also 12 customer database.
 Run this helper
   * method to initiate the data in the project.
 Note: Since only the objects implement the Serializable interface can be serialized, User, Drink, Order and Shopping Cart classes all implement the interface.